Home » Course or Meal » How to Reheat Pasta

 As an Amazon Associate I earn from qualifying purchases.

 The word, “leftovers” seems like it should be a four letter word.
-No one really likes them, but it doesn’t have to be this way.
+So many people don’t like them, but it doesn’t have to be this way, especially with pasta.
+Here’s another leftover recipe for your Thanksgiving meal which tastes amazing as well.

 “Crispy leftover pasta”–for lack of a better name–is something that every Italian household makes.
-However, many Americans, Brits, etc., have never heard of reheating pasta in a frying pan with olive oil, to make it crispy.
+However, many Americans, Brits, etc., have never heard of reheating pasta in a pan with olive oil, which makes me sad!
+If you’ve ever asked yourself, “How do I reheat pasta?” this is for you!

-Next time you make pasta, make sure to make extra so you can give this a try.
+Next time you make your favorite pasta dish, make sure to make extra so you can give learn how to reheat pasta this way.
 I bet it’s one time you won’t be disappointed with having leftovers.

 crispy leftover pasta

-Special equipment: nonstick frying pan, or even a nonstick wok
+Special equipment: nonstick frying pan, seasoned cast iron pan, or even a nonstick wok

-Pour some extra virgin olive oil into a nonstick frying pan, or wok, over medium high heat, and add the pasta (for this much pasta, use about 2 tbsp).
+Pour some extra virgin olive oil into a nonstick frying pan, or wok, over medium high heat, and add the pasta.

 crispy leftover pasta